martgil/webext-docs/mailingLists.rst

 .. api-section-annotation-hack::

-Gets all contacts that are members of the mailing list with id ``id``.
+Gets all contacts that are members of the mailing list with id :value:`id`.

 .. api-header::
    :label: Parameters